 Reasonable Authority Figure: The man is a bootlegger, thug, thief, gang leader, petty extortionist, and the son of a whore.
 Yet he still comes off as a better person than Corvo's targets and the backstabbing Loyalists.
 Since he's actively concerned about the plague, distributing a (watered-down) cure elixir, and is willing to help Corvo restore the city... mostly so he can keep extorting money from it.

 The leader of the Dead Eels.
 She is currently rotting in Coldridge Prison after being betrayed by her second-in-command, Edgar Wakefield.

-Does Not Like Shoes: In contrast to the elaborate, heeled boots on both men and women that are fashionable in Dunwall, Lizzie is always barefoot, possibly due to her webbed feet.
+Does Not Like Shoes: In contrast to the elaborate, heeled boots on both men and women that are fashionable in Dunwall, Lizzie is always barefoot.

 The Dreaded: In her cell is Coldridge, she's chained to the wall so heavily she can barely move because the guards were terrified of what she'd do if they got within her reach.
 Once she was in chains, they took the opportunity to beat her so badly she's only semi-conscious when Daud finds her (which didn't stop her biting a chunk out of one anyway).